msegoviag/exifharvester/README.md

 - Download all images from a website in a few seconds
 - INPUT supported: STDIN, URL and LIST
 - OUTPUT supported: FILE
 - Detecting images with EXIF GPS metadata is a valid vulnerability in BUG BOUNTY PROGRAMS!
+(P3 -P4): "EXIF Geolocation Data Not Stripped From Uploaded Images"

 Installation ⚙️
 ----------